mailman-2097/nishad.link/src/content/blog/gitlab-runner-k8s-openshift.md

 ### Gitlab CICD and Container Registry

 * The community edition is quite feature rich thus requires considerable compute and storage resources.
-* *Considerable* technical debt will be incurred if you choose to use Self signed certificates when setting up your Gitlab server and container registry.
+* If you want to setup a development server, *considerable* technical debt and not to mention headaches will be encountered if you choose to use self-signed certificates when setting up your Gitlab server and container registry.
 * Gitlab supports [Let's Encrypt](https://letsencrypt.org/) certificates and you can use the [certbot](https://certbot.eff.org/) tool to create certificates for your deployment.

 ### Kubernetes and Openshift